 Do I need to boil the peppers before stuffing them?

-Absolutely not.
-Boiling often makes the delicate vegetable walls incredibly mushy, watery, and totally unappetizing.
-Pre-baking the empty peppers in the oven for exactly 15 minutes remains the absolute best trick to keep them perfectly tender but firm enough to hold their beautiful shape.
+No, boiling peppers makes the outer walls mushy and watery.
+Pre-baking the empty peppers in the oven for exactly 15 minutes is the best way to keep them tender yet firm.

 Conclusion